Avoid Probate in Texas With the Small Estate Affidavit

 Because small estate affidavits do not transfer title to real estate other than homestead property, it cannot be used if the deceased party owned other real properties.

-What is the Difference Between a Probate Estate and the Gross Estate When it Comes to Small Estate Affidavits?
+What is the Difference Between the Probate Estate and the Gross Estate When it Comes to Small Estate Affidavits?

 Whether the assets are part of the probate estate or gross estate has a bearing on whether it has to be considered under the $75,000 valuation limitation.
 This limit is only on the value of the probate estate.